-- 1 READ ALL instructions before using oven. - 2 READ AND FOLLOW the specific "PRECAUTIONS TO AVOID POSSIBLE EXPOSURE TO EXCESSIVE MICROWAVE ENERGY" on page 5. - 3 This appliance must be grounded.
-Connect only to properly grounded outlet.
-See GROUNDING INSTRUCTIONS found on Page 4 - 4 Install or locate this oven ONLY in accordance with the installation instructions in this Use & Care Manual. - 5 Some products such as whole eggs and sealed containers - for example, closed jars - are able to explode and SHOULD NOT be HEATED in this oven. - 6 Use this oven ONLY for its intended use as described in this Use & Care Manual.
+- READ ALL instructions before using oven. - READ AND FOLLOW the specific "PRECAUTIONS TO AVOID POSSIBLE EXPOSURE TO EXCESSIVE MICROWAVE ENERGY" on page 5. - Install or locate this oven ONLY in accordance with the installation instructions in this Use & Care Manual. - Some products such as whole eggs and sealed containers - for example, closed jars - are able to explode and SHOULD NOT be HEATED in this oven. - Use this oven ONLY for its intended use as described in this Use & Care Manual.
 Do not use corrosive chemicals or vapors in this oven.
 This type of oven is specifically designed to heat, cook, or dry food.
-It is not designed for industrial or laboratory use. - 7 As with any appliance, CLOSE SUPERVISION necessary when used by CHILDREN or INFIRM PERSONS - 8 DO NOT operate this oven if it has a damaged cord or power plug, if it is not working properly, or if it has been damaged or dropped. - 9 This oven, including power cord, must be serviced ONLY by qualified service personnel.
+It is not designed for industrial or laboratory use. - As with any appliance, CLOSE SUPERVISION is necessary when used by CHILDREN or INFIRM PERSONS. - Review the door cleaning instructions in the Care & Cleaning section.

+- DO NOT heat baby bottles in oven. - Baby food jars shall be open when heated and contents stirred or shaken before consumption, in order to avoid burns. - DO NOT use this oven for commercial purposes.
+It is made for household use only. - DO NOT operate this oven if it has a damaged cord or power plug, if it is not working properly, or if it has been damaged or dropped. - This oven, including power cord, must be serviced ONLY by qualified service personnel.
 Special tools are required to service oven.
-Contact nearest authorized service facility for examination, repair, or adjustment. - 10 DO NOT cover or block any vents or openings on the oven. - 11 DO NOT store this oven outdoors.
-DO NOT use this appliance near water - for example, near a kitchen sink, in a wet basement, near a swimming pool or similar locations.
+Contact nearest authorized service facility for examination, repair, or adjustment. - DO NOT cover or block any vents or openings on the oven. - DO NOT store this oven outdoors.
+DO NOT use this appliance near water - for example, near a kitchen sink, in a wet basement, near a swimming pool or similar locations. - DO NOT immerse cord or plug in water. - Keep cord AWAY from HEATED surfaces. - DO NOT let cord hang over edge of table or counter. - Review the door cleaning instructions in the Care & Cleaning section.